Brooks Brothers: 21st century

-Bankruptcy filing and sale

-On July 8, 2020, it was reported the company was filing for Chapter 11 bankruptcy due to declining sales and the economic impact of the COVID-19 pandemic.
+On July 8, 2020, it was reported the company was filing for Chapter 11 bankruptcy primarily due to the economic impact of the COVID-19 pandemic.
 Brooks Brothers planned to close 51 of its 250 locations in North America.
+The closures included the flagship Madison Avenue store which never reopened.
+Its inventory was moved to other locations and the building was listed for sale the following year.

-On August 11, 2020, Brooks Brothers announced that it would be sold for $325 million to brand development firm Authentic Brands Group and to SPARC Group LLC, a joint venture between Authentic Brands Group and shopping mall operator Simon Property Group.
+In September 2020 Brooks Brothers was purchased by a joint venture between Authentic Brands Group and Simon Property Group.
 The new owners committed to continue operating at least 125 Brooks Brothers retail locations in the US, and more worldwide (down from 424 global locations before the COVID-19 pandemic).
 The transaction was completed in September 2020.
 Ken Ohashi was also appointed as President and Chief Executive Officer in September 2020.

 On December 1, 2020, designer Michael Bastian was named as the brand's creative director.
+In late 2023 a new affordable line was introduced, "B by Brooks Brothers", and sold through Macy's.

+On 24 April 2024, Ted Baker Canada, the operator of Brooks Brothers stores in Canada, filed for creditor protection in Canada and Chapter 15 bankruptcy in the U.S. The company blamed the operation suppliers of Authentic Brands Group for failure to pay.
+As a result, it was announced that all Brooks Brothers stores in Canada would close.

 Innovations

-Brooks Brothers introduced many clothing advances to the American market throughout its history as a leader in the American menswear industry:
+Brooks Brothers introduced many clothing advances to the American market throughout its history as a leader in the American menswear industry.